Chemaclass/chemaclass.com/content/blog/2021-04-01-pull-request-vs-pair-prog.md

 ![blog-cover](/images/blog/2021-04-01/cover.jpg)

-Let's talk about the benefits of Pull Requests and Pair Programming, and my thoughts on these after some years of experience with them.
+Let’s talk about the benefits of Pull Requests and Pair Programming, and my thoughts on these after some years of experience with them, including how they shape collaboration, code quality, and team dynamics.

 <!-- more -->